Murder of Lindsay Hawker: Investigation

 Police suspect that between Sunday night and early Monday morning, Ichihashi had moved his bathtub from the bathroom to the balcony and put Hawker's body into it.
 Neighbours said they heard sounds of something striking metal and something being dragged during that time.
 On Tuesday, the police obtained an arrest warrant for Ichihashi on suspicion of abandoning Hawker's body; they put him on the nationwide wanted list.
 On 29 March, detectives removed a shopping trolley, in which Ichihashi is believed to have transported the bags of horticultural soil he used to bury Hawker, from his apartment building.
 That same day, twenty police officers raided Hotel Chateau—a love hotel near Nishi-Funabashi Station east of Tokyo—but did not find Ichihashi.
-Police released a new wanted poster of Ichihashi, which included an enhanced image of the suspect disguised as a woman.
+Police released a new wanted poster of Ichihashi, which included an edited image of the suspect disguised as a woman.
 They also released images of the drawing he had made of Hawker, hoping that someone would recognize the drawing style.

-In early 2008, police investigated sightings of Ichihashi among sections of Kabukicho popular with homosexuals, where he had tentatively been identified by his male sexual partners.
+In early 2008, police investigated sightings of Ichihashi among sections of Kabukicho popular with gay men, where he had tentatively been identified by his male sexual partners.
 However, in the latter part of the year, the investigation stalled.
 By October 2008, 140 officers were involved in the relatively large investigation.
 That month, the police suggested that Ichihashi may have committed suicide.
 Hawker's father called this a ploy to scale down the operation, which some inside sources said was coming to a close.
 Japanese police told neither the Hawker family nor the British Foreign and Commonwealth Office.

 Reports speculating about Ichihashi's location continued, and on 15 January 2009 an article in Japan Today, citing a reporter from the weekly magazine Spa!, reported that Ichihashi had fled to the Philippines.

 On 21 March 2009, on the run-up to the second anniversary of Hawker's death, the police released life-size cut-outs of Ichihashi to raise the profile of the case.

 On 26 June 2009, the Japanese National Police Agency raised the cash reward for information leading to Ichihashi's arrest from million to million.
 The manner in which this reward would be distributed was questioned when Ichihashi was arrested later that year; several informants—including a cosmetic surgery clinic in Nagoya, an employee at an Osaka construction company where Ichihashi worked for fourteen months and an Osaka ferry company employee who reported sighting someone who resembled Ichihashi — contributed to his capture.

 On 4 November 2009, police disclosed that Ichihashi had undergone plastic surgery on 24 October at a clinic in Nagoya, where he had his nose uplifted.
 He had failed to receive surgery in Fukuoka in mid-October.
 He had apparently received cosmetic surgery on several occasions to remove two moles on his cheek, add a fold to his eyelids, thin both lips and increase the height of his nose before he visited the Nagoya clinic.
 Police released to the press a photograph taken immediately before his latest surgery.